mpett/hardware_api/README.md

 ## Build and run the frontend from Docker

-You can build and run the sample in Docker using the following commands.
+You can build and run the frontend in Docker using the following commands.
 The instructions assume that you are in the root of the repository.

 ```console
 cd frontend